 We are happy to offer on-the-spot problem-solving after each day of the training for you to ask one-on-one questions - whether about the course content and exercises or about specific problems you face in your work and how to solve them.
 If you would like us to prepare for this in advance, you are welcome to send us background info before the course.

 Other information

-Format: Courses are conducted online via video meeting using Python Charmers' cloud notebook server for sharing code with the trainer(s).
+Format: Courses are conducted online via live video meeting and using Python Charmers' cloud notebook server for coding and sharing code with the trainer(s).

 Computer: